 In 1982, newly married, John and Eleanor’s son Paul, along with his new bride Donna, made the land their permanent home and began building the lodge.

 In the years since, they’ve raised three children here on the land.
-Ellie 23, Jay 20, Logan 14 have grown up in this home in the wilderness.
+Ellie, Jay, and Logan have grown up in this home in the wilderness.
 They’ve learned to hike, fish and live off the land.
-Jay and Ellie are talented pilots and experienced wilderness guides, who are now beginning to take the reins as the next generation of Clauses to welcome guests to this remote patch of paradise.
+All 3 are pilots and experienced wilderness guides, who have taken the reins as the next generation of Clauses to welcome guests to this remote patch of paradise.

 The ancient Greeks used the name “Ultima Thule” to describe the unknowable realm beyond the northern bounds of their maps.

 In what gardens of delight

 Alaska’s Mount St. Elias is bigger than Everest.